fealty/Xenos/Specifications/Xenos.md

 * One or more source inputs contain byte order marks.
 * One or more source inputs use non-UTF-8 encoding schemes.
 * One or more source inputs lack the `.xs` file extension.
+* One or more related failures as determined by the implementation.

 Implementations may provide additional input paths for source code without violating this specification provided the above conditions hold.
-These provisions are additive to other error conditions implementations may encounter, which may include things like corrupt files.

 #### Modules